tii-qfoundry/SOP/format.md

 ### Administrative Controls:
 > A second user needs to assist the primary operator at all time.

-(Enumarate any administrative precautions needed to safely carry out this procedure) All the process needs to be carried inside the facilities of the quantum foundry, during working hours (8 am to 6pm).
+(List any administrative precautions needed to safely carry out this procedure)
+- All the process needs to be carried inside the facilities of the quantum foundry, during working hours (8 am to 6pm).
-User needs to be trained and authorized to use the equipment before excecuting this procedure.
+- User needs to be trained and authorized to use the equipment before excecuting this procedure.

 ### Equipment, Engineering Controls and Precaution:
 > Cleanroom standard PPE is sufficent.

-(Enumarate any precautions and protective equipment needed to safely carry out this procedure)
+(List any precautions and protective equipment needed to safely carry out this procedure)

 |Personal Protective Equipment |
 |---|